 Daily tooth brushing is important to keeping your teeth cavity-free, and your gums healthy.
 However, flossing is also essential to maintaining great oral health.
 That is because brushing regularly leaves bacteria and food particles behind, stuck between teeth where the toothbrush’s bristles are unable to reach.
 Flossing, however, is able to reach between the teeth, helping to remove more harmful plaque bacteria.

 You may already know that good hygiene depends on brushing your teeth at least twice a day and flossing at least once.
 However, even with that knowledge, many patients might skip a cleaning once in a while, especially on a particularly busy day.
 The danger is that missing even one session can give oral bacteria a chance to multiply, making them a much bigger threat to your oral health.
 Skipping a session also allows plaque to harden into calculus, or tartar, which your toothbrush and floss can’t remove.
+Also consider tongue scrapers which have been shown to be the most effective means of removing bacteria from the tongue.
+Make sure that you are taking good care of your toothbrush.

 The Role of Checkups and Cleanings is to remove Plaque and Tartar

 Routine dental visits are also essential to keeping the teeth and gums healthy for the long-term.
 Most patients need to visit the dentist twice a year, for both checkups and cleanings, to adequately prevent oral health issues.
+Are you overdue for a preventive dental care visit?

 However, if you have been diagnosed with gingivitis, the first stage of gum disease, or have struggled with frequent cavities in the past, your dentist may actually recommend more frequent visits to help clean the teeth and properly protect the gums.
 In some cases, periodontal therapy may also be recommended to help restore the gums health, in the case of inflammation or infection, as are common with gingivitis.